Transactions and Reporting

 OTCnet can process foreign currency and foreign checks through OTCnet Deposit Reporting.
 The foreign checks must be drawn from a foreign Financial Institution.

 Please ensure your ALC is set to process foreign currency for deposit reporting.
-You will need to set up a banking relationship with Bank of America to accept foreign currency and Citibank for foreign checks and add these to your deposit reporting set up in OTCnet.
-If you need assistance with deposit reporting set up, please review the OTCnet Web Based training at: http:/www.fms.treas.gov/otcnet/training/wbt/course_FMSOTC/index.htm or contact our Customer Support team at 866-945-7920.
+You will need to set up a banking relationship with Bank of America to accept foreign currency and foreign checks, and add these to your deposit reporting set up in OTCnet.
+If you need assistance with deposit reporting set up, please review the OTCnet Web Based training at: http:/www.fms.treas.gov/otcnet/training/wbt/content/course_FMSOTC/index.htm or contact our Customer Support team at 866-945-7920.

 Q. Do I need to take deposits to the bank on the same day that I enter them in OTCnet?